Skip to content

 A final walkthrough, full cleanup, and a clear written record of the scope completed — work we stand behind.

-Santa Cruz rewards an exterior built for salt, fog, and — toward the mountains — fire.
-We specify per parcel to all of it.
+Santa Cruz rewards an exterior built for salt, fog, and, toward the mountains, fire, and the right balance shifts block by block.
+We specify per parcel to all of it and scope every Santa Cruz project on site so the system fits where the home actually sits.

 FAQ